Miles walked: today 14.4 cumulative 487.5

 The path then descended steeply to the not delightfully named “The Gullet” before climbing another group of four hills ending at the Herefordshire Beacon or British Camp.

 This series of fortifications dates from the late Bronze Age although the top “layer” is the remains of a Norman motte.
-Legend says that Caractacus made his last defence against the Romans here but it is more likely that this was in Shropshire.
-It is thought that to 4 000 people lived here and on Midsummer Hill.
+Legend says that Caractacus made his last defence against the Romans here but it is more likely that this took place in Shropshire.
+It is thought that up to 4 000 people lived here and on Midsummer Hill.
 Again great views both back and forward along the ridge

 At the bottom there was a sign informing me that Malvern spring water is unusual in that there are no minerals dissolved in it.
 The Beacon was one of the points used for the signalling beacons set up to warn of invasion by the Spanish Armada.
-The views are amazing,it is claimed you can see 13 counties from the top.
+The views are amazing, it is claimed you can see 13 counties from the top.

 There was one more ascent to the top of North Hill before a long descent into Great Malvern and a well deserved glass of: